Table of Contents

 1. Configuration Web Server

-The Climkit Gateway has an internal web server used to check the configuration and connection of the devices.
+The Climkit Gateway has an internal web server used to check the configuration and connection of devices.

 However, everything is configured on the main portal app.climkit.io.
 The Gateway simply imports its configuration from the portal.

 Log in to the web server using the local URL available on the portal under Configuration > Gateway > Local Access to Gateway.
-Or use its local IP address with port 8080 (e.g., 192.168.2.10:8080).
+Or use its local IP address with port 8080 (e.g. 192.168.2.10:8080).

 The password is available under Configuration > Gateway > Configuration Server Password.